ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 network-map" and "my-routingcost-map" using multiple HTTP/2 streams.

-The resource "update-my-costs-tips" provides an ALTO TIPS service, and this is indicated by the media-type "application/ alto-tips+json".
+The resource "update-my-costs-tips" provides an ALTO TIPS service, and this is indicated by the media-type "application/alto-tips+json".

 # TIPS Management